GoogleCloudPlatform/alloydb-auth-proxy/examples/go/README.md

 export DB_USER='<YOUR_DB_USER_NAME>'
 export DB_PASS='<YOUR_DB_PASSWORD>'
 export DB_NAME='<YOUR_DB_NAME>'
-export DB_HOST='<IP Address of Cluster or 127.0.0.1 if using auth proxy>' export DB_PORT=5432
+export INSTANCE_HOST='<IP Address of Cluster or 127.0.0.1 if using auth proxy>' export DB_PORT=5432
 ```